Mev2137/MevSite/README.md

 # Key Features

-- Amazing UI/UX - our team spent a long time on the user expereice!
+- Amazing UI/UX - our team spent a long time on the user experience!
 - Light Weight - it's really small!
-- Fully origianl logo - it's our brandy only!
+- Fully original logo - it's our brandy only!

 # Contributors